QuintinFurlong/Vertex-Buffer-Cube/README.md

 * Change to the projects directory by `cd projects`

-* Clone the project `git clone git clone https://MuddyGames@bitbucket.org/MuddyGames/gameplay-programming-i-lab08.git`
+* Clone the project `git clone https://MuddyGames@bitbucket.org/MuddyGames/gameplay-programming-i-lab08.git`

 * Change to the project directory `cd projects gameplay-programming-i-lab08`